Klipper3d/klipper/docs/Features.md

   from simple kinematic equations.
 This makes porting Klipper to new types of robots easier and it keeps timing precise even with complex kinematics (no "line segmentation" is needed).

+* Klipper is hardware agnostic.
+One should get the same precise timing independent of the low-level electronics hardware.
+The Klipper micro-controller code is designed to faithfully follow the schedule provided by the Klipper host software (or prominently alert the user if it is unable to).
+This makes it easier to use available hardware, to upgrade to new hardware, and to have confidence in the hardware.

 * Portable code.
 Klipper works on ARM, AVR, and PRU based micro-controllers.
 Existing "reprap" style printers can run Klipper